jason-p-nguyen/threat-hunting-labs/suspected-data-exfiltration/suspected-data-exfiltration.md

 ---

 ## 🔎 Context
 An employee named John Doe, who works in a sensitive department, was recently placed on a Performance Improvement Plan (PIP) following behavioral issues.
-After an emotional outburst, management grew concerned that John might attempt to steal proprietary data before resigning.
+After an disruptive incident, management grew concerned that John might attempt to steal proprietary data before resigning.

 You have been tasked with investigating John’s corporate device (windows-target-1) using Microsoft Defender for Endpoint (MDE) to identify any suspicious behavior.